richardfeather1/performance_test/README.md

 Open a browser window, navigate to localhost:5000 or 127.0.0.1:5000

+## Alternatively, build in Docker

+`docker build -t hello_world .`

+then:
+`docker run -p  127.0.0.1:5000:5000 hello_world`

-## tests
+## Tests

-Tests are written in with the Behave framework.
+Tests are written with the Behave framework.

 Run either via an IDE, or cd into the tests directory via command line execute the following command: